 - Previously scheduled commitments: I look over my coming week to identify any previously scheduled commitments, holidays, events, etc… and add them to the appropriate role.

 - Maintenance and unforeseen important tasks: There are usually some “unplanned” things that pop up every week that should be added to my list of priorities: Things like paying bills, making required repairs to your home/car, etc..

 - Your Goals: Finally I look at the goals I defined for each role and make it a priority to do something that will get me a step closer towards achieving those goals.

 In an ideal world all your weekly priorities would be centered around your goals, but often times there will be other important or urgent things that will compete for your time.
 Please read my post “The Four Quadrants of Time Management” to better understand the difference between “important” and “urgent” things.

 - Mental: Learn a new Language; Read a book

-- Spritual: Go for a solo Hike; Play Guitar; Meditate; Review mission statement, roles, & goals.
+- Spiritual: Go for a solo Hike; Play Guitar; Meditate;

-- Social: Attend Networking Event; Go out for lunch with co-workers
+- Social: Go out for lunch with co-workers

 - Individual: Research VISA requirements for travel to Kenya; Research recommended training regiment for Mt.
 Kilimanjaro climb; Research estimated costs for trip;

 - Father / Husband: Buy flowers for wife; Spend 1-on-1 time with daughter; Start budget/savings plan for 10 year anniversary trip;